krobelus/rate-experiments/thesis.md

 Only `rate` checks specified DRAT, the other three implement operational DRAT.

-\paragraph{Benchmark Selection} Each individual benchmark consists of a SAT problem instance and a solver to produce the proof for this instance.
+\paragraph{Experimental Setting} Each individual benchmark consists of a SAT problem instance and a solver to produce the proof for this instance.
+For each benchmark, we run the solvers with the same limits as in the SAT competition --- a maximum of 5000 seconds CPU time and 24 GB memory using runlim[^runlim].
+Then we run the checkers on the resulting proof (using a time limit of 5000 as in the competition).
+For `rate`, `rate-d` `DRAT-trim`, we ensured that the LRAT proof is verified by the verfied checker `lrat-4`[^lrat-check] in preliminary runs.
+However, we do not generate LRAT (or GRAT) proofs for the final measurements because we don't expect any interesting differences LRAT proof output routines.
+For proofs rejected by `rate`, we run `sick-check`, to double-check that the proof is incorrect under to the semantics of specified DRAT.
+For our this evaluation we also disabled assertions and logging in `rate` and `rate-d` which seems to give small speedups.

+We performed all experiments on a machine with two AMD Opteron 6272 CPUs with 16 cores each and 220 GB main memory running Linux version 4.9.189.
+We used GNU parallel [@Tange2018] to run 32 jobs simultaneously.
+Such a high load slows down the solvers and checkers, likely due to increased memory pressure.
+Based on preliminary experiments we expect that the checkers are affected equally so a comparison between the checkers should be trustworthy.

-We take from the 2018 SAT competition[^sc18] both the SAT instances and the solvers from the main track.
-We exclude benchmarks that are not interesting for our purpose of evaluating `rate's` performance: firstly we discard all benchmarks where the instance is satisfiable according to the competition results[^sc18-results].
-Secondly we discard the benchmarks where the solver timed out in the competition because these runs will probably time out in our experiments as well.
-For the remaining benchmarks we have have run the solver to generate the proof.
-Some solvers would time out, failing to generate a proof.
-As a final measure to include only interesting benchmarks, we exclude all proofs that are rejected by `rate`.
-This ensures a fair comparison in terms of checker performance: when `rate` rejects a proof it exits as soon as an incorrect instruction is encountered in the backward pass.
+\paragraph{Benchmark Selection} We take from the 2018 SAT competition[^sc18]
+both the SAT instances and the solvers from the main track, excluding benchmarks that are not interesting for our purpose of evaluating `rate's` performance.
+We consider only unsatisfiable instances where the solver did not time out according to the competition results[^sc18-results], and where the resulting proof is not rejected by `rate`.
+The latter condition ensures a fair comparison in terms of checker performance: when `rate` rejects a proof it exits as soon as an incorrect instruction is encountered in the backward pass.
 This means that it processed only a fraction of the proof while other checkers would process the entire proof.
 Hence it is not useful for benchmarking checker performance to include proofs that are rejected under specified DRAT.

+1. all bm
+        from which unsat
+                from which not time out according to the competition from which not time out in our exp from which rate not rejected
+                                verified
+                                timeout
 In total we analyze 39 solvers and 120 unsatisfiable instances, making for over 4000 potential solver-instances pairs as benchmarks.
 Roughly half of the instances are satisfiable, and more than half of the proofs are rejected